 Technology brings a lot of environmental ramifications.
 That doesn’t mean we can’t lessen the impact it has on our beautiful planet.
+Let’s take a look if green technology is actually achievable.

 Does your organization have a green goal?
 It can seem impossible to achieve in the IT department because, data centers alone account for approximately 12% of electricity consumption in the UK and between 1-2% of energy consumption globally.
 However, there is a way to make your IT systems more eco-friendly!